 This practice ensures that every credential-seeker has experienced what it’s like to be coached by a someone who has earned the credential you are pursuing.
-The 11 ICF Core Coaching Competencies form the working concepts against which coaching conversations are evaluated.
+The 11 ICF Core Coaching Competencies (updating to a streamlined list of 8 on January 1, 2021) form the working concepts against which coaching conversations are evaluated.

 I’m an experienced mentor coach who has helped almost 100 coaches earn their credential.
 I’m one of less than 1000 coaches in the world who hold the Master Certified Coach credential.
 I’m also a Registered ICF Mentor Coach.
 I can help you earn YOUR credential!

-Mentor coaching relationships occur in group settings.
+Mentor coaching relationships typically operate in group settings.
 You’ll join with a group of up to six other coaches who are pursuing their credential.
 Each participant works on their skills in this group setting, with every participant getting a minimum of one group gathering to drive the agenda.

 Mentor coaching is a lot of fun, and I hope we get a chance to work together.
 Every coach I’ve mentored has improved, and every coach that has applied has gotten their credential.
 Are you ready to get started?

 I book all my mentor coaching groups through CoachNet.
 You can find the details and dates at this link.